Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon RX 6700 XT is 17% faster than the GeForce GTX Titan X in general, because of its greater bandwidth. (explain)
+Memory BandwidthPerformance-wise, the Radeon RX 6700 XT should theoretically be a little bit superior to the GeForce GTX Titan X in general. (explain)

-Texel RateThe Radeon RX 6700 XT will be quite a bit (about 93%) more effective at anisotropic filtering than the GeForce GTX Titan X. (explain)
+Texel RateThe Radeon RX 6700 XT will be a lot (about 93%) more effective at texture filtering than the GeForce GTX Titan X. (explain)

-Pixel RateIf using a high resolution is important to you, then the Radeon RX 6700 XT is the winner, by far. (explain)
+Pixel RateIf running with lots of anti-aliasing is important to you, then the Radeon RX 6700 XT is the winner, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison